March 13, 2026

 • Budget and timing: Discuss staged upgrades.
 Start with living areas, then add bedrooms later.

-Western Bay Air Conditioning can assess your rooms, airflow paths, and usage patterns, then recommend a plan that balances cost, comfort, and air quality.
+Western Bay Air Conditioning can assess your rooms, airflow paths, and usage patterns, then recommend a plan that balances cost and comfort while improving indoor air quality.

 Portable Air Conditioners vs. Fixed Systems: What’s Right for You?

 Renters and DIY researchers often ask about portable units.
-They can help in a pinch, yet they differ from fixed systems in important ways.
+They can help in a pinch, yet they differ from fixed systems in important ways when you want to improve indoor air quality.

 • Capacity: Portable units suit small rooms.
 Larger spaces usually need a split or ducted system.